• Skip to main content

 How many people do you submit to?
 Lots.

-Send out in batches of twenty, unless you have an good list of publications, in which case I’d send in tens.
-When you hear back from ten or a month passes and you haven’t gotten a bite or two or more, send out ten more.
+Send out in batches of twenty, unless you have a good list of publications, in which case send in tens.
+When you hear back from half of them or a month passes and you haven’t gotten a bite or two or more, send out ten more.
 If you’re not getting nibbles, take another look at your letter.
 Maybe bait another hook.

 Don’t give up!
 If you’re getting rejected, read these 1st Books posts: